Is There A First-Time Home Buyer Tax Credit?

 Tax Deductions For First-Time Home Buyers

 It’s important not to confuse tax credits with tax deductions.
-While a credit is a one-for-one lowering of your tax bill, a deduction lowers your taxable income.
-For example, a $500 deduction means that if your original taxable income was $60,000, your taxable income after the deduction would be $59,500.
+While a credit is a one-for-one reduction of your tax bill, a deduction lowers your taxable income.
+For example, a $500 deduction means that if your original taxable income is $60,000, your taxable income after the deduction would be $59,500.
 While your taxes may be reduced, they won’t necessarily be $500 less.

 - Origination fee deduction: You can deduct points paid for the cost of originating your mortgage.
-In most cases, you have to deduct this cost over the life of the loan instead of all at once in the year you purchase.
+In most cases, you have to deduct this cost over the life of the loan instead of all at once in the year of your purchase.
 Consult a tax advisor on your situation.

-The second credit is geared more toward smaller scale energy improvements like replacing windows and doors or putting in new insulation.
+The second credit is geared toward smaller-scale energy improvements like replacing windows and doors or adding new insulation.
 Consult a tax advisor for more details.

 Programs And Assistance For First-Time Home Buyers

 While there is no federal residential purchase credit, there are other options for first-time home buyers looking for assistance.

 The Department of Housing and Urban Development (HUD) offers a variety of homeownership assistance to those looking to purchase a home.
 One of the biggest things they can help first-time home buyers with is housing counseling.
 This involves taking a hard look at your financial situation to know how much you can afford and whether you’re ready to move forward.

 State housing finance agencies can work with the federal government to convert some of their funding into mortgage credit certificates.
 These allow low- to moderate-income Americans to claim a credit for a portion of the mortgage interest they pay each year.
 The calculation is a little complicated, so speak with a tax expert if you have any questions.